Richard E. Flint

 Specialties and Courses

 Flint practiced civil litigation for 17 years, primarily in the areas of commercial litigation, insurance defense, oil and gas, and bankruptcy.
-As a practicing lawyer, he served as a bankruptcy trustee and was active in the grievance process, serving as member of both state and federal bar grievance committees and as Chairman of the State Bar of Texas District Grievance Committee for Nueces and surrounding counties.
-Biography
+As a practicing lawyer, he served as a bankruptcy trustee both under the Act and the Code for the Southern District of Texas, Corpus Christi, Division.
+He was active in the grievance process, serving as member of both state and federal bar grievance committees and as Chairman of the State Bar of Texas District Grievance Committee for Nueces and surrounding counties for over six years.

 After his law firm experience, he became a tenured professor of the St. Mary’s University School of Law and has taught at Institute on World Legal Programs in Innsbruck, Austria, as well as in Mexico.